 The patent will allow any organization to use multiple types of blockchains from a single blockchain.
 It could be a simple task of managing various cryptocurrencies that would ask for higher computational power, and this blockchain will provide it.

-Traditional blockchains currently handle only one kind of transaction in a fixed format and size, which limits their utility.
-On October 9, the authorities approved a new blockchain patent that focuses on unifying these fragmented blockchains into a single, permissioned, and secure system.
+Right now, traditional blockchains can only process one type of transaction in a set format and size, which limits how useful they are.
+On October 9, officials approved a new blockchain patent that aims to combine these separate blockchains into one unified, secure system with controlled access.

-The system will receive multiple blocks of data from various subnets.
-The MasterCard blockchain will add a hash code on a finished block, and that would be same for all the transactions.
-MasterCard is preparing a team in Dublin and is hiring blockchain specialists aggressively to develop the blockchain.
+The system will initially receive multiple blocks of data from various subnets.
+Subsequently, the MasterCard blockchain will add a hash code to each finished block, which will remain the same across all the transactions.
+Meanwhile, MasterCard is preparing a team in Dublin and actively hiring blockchain specialists to accelerate the development of its blockchain infrastructure.